Medicare Advantage vs. Medicare SupplementAugust 29, 2019

-In short, Medicare Supplement Insurance is a policy that’s added to Original Medicare, Part A and Part B, to provide additional coverage.
-Medicare Advantage is a private plan option that effectively replaces your Original Medicare coverage.
-The two don’t work together, and it is prohibited for anyone to sell you a Medigap policy when you already have a Medicare Advantage plan, unless you are going to switch back to Original Medicare.
+Medicare Supplement Insurance is a policy that’s added to Original Medicare, Part A and Part B, to provide additional financial coverage.
+Medicare Advantage is a private plan option that may provide you with other health benefits that Original Medicare does not cover (like dental, vision, fitness programs, etc.).

 A given plan type (e.g., Plan F) has the same benefits regardless of the insurance company that provides the policy, or the state in which you reside.
 This is not true of Medicare Advantage plans, however, because coverage details may vary by plan.

-Excluding prescription drug coverage, any standard Medigap plan with Original Medicare, Part A and Part B, will have more benefits than a standard Medicare Advantage plan since a Medicare Advantage plan is only required to duplicate Medicare Part A and Part B benefits.
+Excluding prescription drug coverage, any standard Medigap plan with Part A and B will have more benefits than a standard Medicare Advantage plan.
 However, as mentioned above, some Medicare Advantage plans offer benefits beyond those found in Part A and Part B.

 Some Medicare Advantage plans offer prescription drug coverage (often for an additional monthly cost).
 With a Medigap plan, in contrast, you would need to enroll in a separate prescription drug plan.
-However, remember that the total cost of drug coverage, as well as coverage for the specific drugs you are taking, is of utmost importance when comparing your options.
-In some cases, you may find that Medigap with a stand-alone prescription drug plan has lower total costs than a Medicare Advantage plan with drug coverage.
+When comparing plan options, consider your costs for drug coverage.
+In some cases, Medigap with a stand-alone prescription drug plan has lower total costs than a Medicare Advantage plan with drug coverage.
 In other cases, the reverse might be true.

 When choosing between a Medigap plan and a Medicare Advantage plan, take the time to do your research.
 Read the benefit descriptions of every Medigap and Medicare Advantage plan you are considering.
 Be certain to look at: